Starting and then stopping

 The yuppies networking

-- Bookends: OK Computer begins and ends with a car crash: "The Tourist," which closes the album, describes the events leading up to it from the perspective of a bystander, and "Airbag," which opens it, describes the man driving the car's celebration after surviving the crash.
+- Book Ends: OK Computer (possibly) begins and ends with a car crash; "The Tourist", which closes the album, can be interpreted as describing the leadup to it from the perspective of a bystander, and "Airbag", which opens the album, describes the driver's celebration after surviving the crash.

-- Careful With That Axe: Thom's unsettling distorted shriek the end of "Climbing Up The Walls".
+- Careful with That Axe: Thom's unsettling distorted shriek at the end of "Climbing Up the Walls".

-- Cloudcuckoolander: Insanity and paranoia is a major theme on this album.
+- Cloudcuckoolander: Spun in a dark way: insanity and paranoia are major themes on this album.

 - Epic Rocking: "Paranoid Android" is over 6 minutes long.